 - 1. Race start: The start takes place per category directly from the event location.
 Details will follow via separate info. - 2.
-Finish: All finishers will ride directly to the finish stage.
-Relatives and friends can wait there for the participants and receive them properly.
-Details will follow via separate information.
+Finish: When a rider/a team finishes the race, honor is given on the finish stage.
+Relatives and friends can wait there for the participants and receive them duly.
+Details will follow via separate info.